 The Board of Directors has adopted independence guidelines for non-management directors to serve on the Board of Directors.
-Each non-management director and director nominee satisfies the standards adopted, with the exception of Mr. Tapella.
-Mr. Tapella is not considered independent because of his former status as Chairman and Chief Executive Officer of Rheem Manufacturing Company, one of our key equipment suppliers.
-In determining that Mr. Alvarez was independent under applicable NYSE and AMEX rules, the Board of Directors considered the legal services provided to us by Greenberg Traurig, P.A., a law firm for which Mr. Alvarez serves as president and Chief Executive Officer.
-See "Certain Relationships and Related Person Transactions".
-A copy of our independence guidelines is included along with the Corporate Governance Guidelines attached to this proxy statement as Appendix C and is also available on our website www.watsco.com, under the caption "Governance" in the Investor Relations section.
+Each non-management director satisfies the standards adopted.
+A copy of our independence guidelines is included along with the Corporate Governance Guidelines attached to this proxy statement as Appendix C and is also available on our web site www.watsco.com, under the caption "Governance" in the Investor Relations section.